workaroundgmbh/pg-connect-sdk-ios/README.md

 Please use the [ProGlove Documentation](https://docs.proglove.com/en/insight-mobile--ios-.html) that is already provided.

 DocC generated API documentation might be provided at a later point in time.

+For any questions regarding SDK refer to the [Help Page](https://docs.proglove.com/en/faq-46207.html#need-more-help-)